Mistakes and misconceptions

 Thinking that acceptance or registration of your trade mark is the end of the story

-Once your trade mark is advertised as accepted, anyone who believes that your trade mark should not be registered, has three months after the date of that advertisement, to oppose its registration.
+Once your trade mark is advertised as accepted, anyone who believes that your trade mark should not be registered, has 2 months after the date of that advertisement, to oppose its registration.
 If your application is opposed it is your responsibility to defend this action.

 Once your trade mark is registered it can no longer be opposed, however action can be taken to remove your trade mark from the register if you have not been using it and action can be taken in the courts to have your trade mark registration cancelled.
 Again it is your responsibility to defend either of these actions.

 Thinking we will monitor use of your trade mark and enforce your rights